datacommonsorg/docsite/custom_dc/custom_data.md

 You can load the new/updated data from SQLite using the `/admin` page on the site:

-1. Optionally, in the `sqlite_env.list` file, set the `ADMIN_SECRET` environment variable to a string that authorizes users to load data.
+1. Optionally, in the `env.list` file, set the `ADMIN_SECRET` environment variable to a string that authorizes users to load data.
 1. Start the Docker container as usual, being sure to map the path to the directory containing the custom data (see command above).
-1. With the services running, navigate to the `/admin page`.
+1. With the services running, navigate to the `/admin` page.
 If a secret is required, enter it in the text field, and click **Load**.
 This runs a script inside the Docker container, that converts the CSV data into SQL tables, and generates embeddings in the container as well.
-The database is created as <code>custom_dc/<var>CUSTOM_DATA_DIRECTORY</var>/datacommons/datacommons.db</code> and embeddings are generated in <code>custom_dc/<var>CUSTOM_DATA_DIRECTORY</var>/datacommons/nl/</code>.
+The database is created as <code><var>OUTPUT_DIRECTORY</var>/datacommons/datacommons.db</code> and embeddings are generated in <code><var>OUTPUT_DIRECTORY</var>/datacommons/nl/</code>.

 ## Inspect the SQLite database